discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 [Edit this welcome topic](/t/welcome/6) and write a **brief introduction to your community**.
 Think of it as your "elevator pitch" &ndash; how would you describe this site to a stranger on an elevator when you had about 1 minute to talk?

-Pinning topics works a little differently in Discourse:
+Note that pinning topics works a little differently in Discourse:

 - Users can hide pins on topics once they have read them via the controls at the bottom of the topic, so they don't stay pinned forever for everyone.
 - When you pin a topic, you can choose to pin it globally to all topic lists, or pin it only within its category.

 ### New User Sandbox and the Trust System

-Discourse is designed to offer safe defaults for communities, even if you set up the site and walk away from it forever.
-There is a [trust system in Discourse](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) where regular users automatically earn abilities to assist in governing the community as they participate over time.
+Discourse is designed to offer safe defaults for communities, even with no active moderation.
+There is a [trust system in Discourse](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) where regular users automatically earn abilities to assist in governing the community.

-All new users start out at trust level zero, in a trust sandbox with restrictions for their safety and everyone else's safety. **Trust level zero users _cannot_** &hellip;
+All new users start out at trust level zero, in a sandbox with restrictions for everyone's safety. **Trust level zero users _cannot_** &hellip;

 - post more than 2 hyperlinks
 - post any images or file attachments